microsoft/SdnDiagnostics/.documentation/Get-SdnNetworkInterfaceOutboundPublicIPAddress.md

----
-external help file: SdnDiagnostics-help.xml
-Module Name: SdnDiagnostics
-online version:
-schema: 2.0.0
----

 # Get-SdnNetworkInterfaceOutboundPublicIPAddress

 ## SYNOPSIS
-Gets the outbound public IP address that is used by a network interface
+Gets the outbound public IP address that is used by a network interface.

 ## SYNTAX